What is Guillain-Barré syndrome?

 How is Guillain-Barré syndrome diagnosed?

-These signs and symptoms are unique to GBS:
+These symptoms are unique to GBS:

 Symptoms on both sides of the body